notatiyyah/bookmark-manager/README.md

 As a user,
 So that I can edit my bookmarks,
-I'd like to be able to add and remove bookmarks
+I'd like to be able to add, remove and update bookmarks
 ```